CChirpy/IMM120/assignments/pac-move/README.md

 [**Web Preview**](https://cchirpy.github.io/IMM120/assignments/pac-move/)

+## Controls
+- Use the arrow keys to change directions

 ## Learning Objectives
 - Gain mastery with if and else statements and relational expressions
 - Gain experience working with keyboard input